speechly/speech-recognition-polyfill/README.md

 * `interimResults` property
 * `onresult` property
 * `onend` property - a callback that is fired when `stop()` or `abort()` is called
+* `onerror` property - a callback that is fired when an error occurs when attempting to start speech recognition

 Some notable limitations:
 * The `lang` property is currently unsupported, defaulting to English transcription
 * `onresult` will only receive the most recent speech recognition result (the utterance that the user is in the process of saying or has just finished saying) and does not store a history of all transcripts.
 This can easily be resolved by either managing your own transcript state (see the [Displaying a transcript](#displaying-a-transcript) example above) or using `react-speech-recognition` to do that for you
 * Transcripts are generated in uppercase letters without punctuation.
 If needed, you can transform them using [toLowerCase()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase)
+* `onerror` currently only supports the `not-allowed` (user denied permission to use the microphone) error and the `audio-capture` error, which is emitted for any other case where speech recognition fails.
+The full list in the spec can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognitionErrorEvent/error)

 # Contributing